windate3411/My_movie_list/readme.md

 - searching movies by title
 - add movies to your favorite list
 - manage your favorite list
+  - this is a test for markdown
+  + this is another test for markdown

 ### Searching
 type the title of the movies in search bar